Officer in Missouri shooting unaware teen was a suspect - police

 After nearly a week of accusations that the Ferguson Police Department did not know how to communicate with the public, Jackson did little to dispel that image during two appearances on Friday.

-The decision by the police department, which is overwhelmingly white, to release a report on the robbery while keeping details of the shooting secret only added to the frustration felt by many in the St. Louis area.
+The decision by the police department, which is overwhelmingly white, to release a report on the robbery while keeping details of the shooting secret only served to fuel outrage that has roiled the St. Louis area.

-Still, as protests entered their sixth night on Friday there was far less tension than earlier in the week, before local forces were replaced by state police led by an African-American captain.

-Outside a burned-out building where protesters were shot with rubber bullets two days ago, the scene resembled a summer carnival.
-Horns blew in support as cars drove past a crowd of people, many of whom brought picnic coolers, and light rain didn't dampen the social atmosphere.

-Hope Walker, 46, sat in a folding chair on the sidewalk with some friends.
-"It's more like a block party than what I was calling little Beirut," said the music teacher.

-Earlier Friday, after identifying Wilson as the officer involved in the shooting, the Ferguson police chief described him as a "gentleman" who has been devastated by the incident.
-Wilson worked four of his six years as an officer on the Ferguson police force, Jackson said.
+After identifying Wilson as the officer involved in the shooting, Jackson described the officer as a "gentleman" who has been devastated by the incident.
+Wilson worked four of his six years as an officer on the Ferguson police force, the chief said.

 Wilson's identity has been kept a secret since the Aug.
 9 shooting and authorities had been under mounting pressure to both identify the officer and to provide details about the investigation to ease unrest in the largely black community.

-Since Saturday's killing, which took place shortly after noon on a street running through a quiet, tree-lined residential neighborhood, protesters have converged on Ferguson.
+Since Saturday's killing, which took place shortly after noon on a street running through a quiet, tree-lined residential neighborhood, protesters have converged on Ferguson, casting a spotlight on area racial tensions.

-In response to demonstrations that turned violent earlier this week, U.S. President Barack Obama said he asked the Department of Justice and the FBI to investigate the killing independently.
-[ID:nL2N0QK1K5]

-On Friday, the agencies said in a joint statement that the probe was proceeding, confirming that agents and attorneys have interviewed multiple witnesses and would stay in the neighborhood for several more days to seek information from people who have not yet come forward.
+Anger over the shooting brought thousands of protesters into the streets of Ferguson, and triggered nightly clashes from Sunday through Wednesday with police officers in riot gear.

 Civil rights groups have complained that Brown's death is the latest in a long history of racial profiling and harassment by police, and discriminatory arrests.